 In the last decade much new information has been learned and published in medical journals about the treatment of AVMs in internal organs of individuals with HHT.
 Unfortunately, the majority of physicians aren’t yet familiar with the most current treatment options and recommendations.
 If you have been told you have a "spot", a nodule or AVM from an x-ray, CT scan or MRI, you and/or your local physician should immediately contact one of the HHT Treatment Centers.
 The medical professionals at the HHT Treatment Centers are glad to talk to patients and physicians from around the world about when and how an AVM should be treated.

-Many do not, but they can.
 Our best information about this is from observation of lung AVMs.
 They have been known to increase in size over time.
 The growth is usually quite slow, but can occasionally be more rapid such as during puberty or pregnancy, or when combined with certain heart valve problems.

 My nosebleeds are mild.
 Does this mean that even if I do have HHT, I have a "mild" case?